tlouwers/STM32F4-DISCOVERY/StandupCounter/README.md

 * ST Microelectronics STM32F407G-DISC1 (can be ported easily to other ST microcontrollers)
 * C++14 is assumed
 * MingW-W64 as GCC compiler for Windows (https://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win32/Personal%20Builds/mingw-builds/installer/mingw-w64-install.exe)
 * ARM Embedded as GCC compiler for Target (STM32F4) (https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads).
 Note: remember to add these to PATH variable.
 No, really: something like: 'C:\Program Files (x86)\GNU Arm Embedded Toolchain\10 2020-q4-major\binC:\Program Files (x86)\GNU Arm Embedded Toolchain\10 2020-q4-major\bin'.
 And log off, then on again, or reboot to make these active.
+Also note that recent versions of this GDB require Python 2.7 (the 32-bit version!) to be installed.
 * Git.
 Have Git installed as wel to be able to retrieve the Google Test framework (https://git-scm.com/download/win)
+* CMake as configuration system (https://cmake.org/)
 * Ninja as build system (https://ninja-build.org/)
 * The Cortex-Debug extension together with the proper device support pack to be able to debug and view registers of the target (https://marketplace.visualstudio.com/items?itemName=marus25.cortex-debug)
 * For unit testing the extensions 'Test Explorer UI' and 'C++ TestMate' are used.